compunautAI/compunautAI/README.md

-- 👋 Hi, I’m @vancevhaelo
+- 👋 Hi, I’m @compunautAI
 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Python, Operating Systems Concepts, and Backend Engineering
 - 💞️ I’m looking to collaborate on Projects dealing with A.I., Climate Change, and Space